bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 CPU utilization.

-As per the Troubleshooting section, miniDLNA does take a long time to perform the initial indexing of media content but this occurs once when the service is first activated and not on each system reboot.
+As per the Troubleshooting section, miniDLNA does take a long time to perform the initial indexing of media content but this only occurs once when the service is first activated and not on each system reboot.

 The disk space used by the miniDLNA database was less than half that of the Twonky database covering the same media content.

 ### Categorization of content
-miniDLNA seems to collate slightly less categorization fields than Twonky does.
+miniDLNA seems to present slightly less categorization fields to clients than Twonky does.
 This could partially explain why miniDLNA is much more efficient in terms of disk usage than Twonky.

-The only glaring example that I found to be slightly inconvinient was that miniDLNA did not categorize Video content by date of creationg whereas Twonky does.
+The only unsupported category that I found to be slightly inconvenient was that miniDLNA did not classify Video content by date of creation whereas Twonky does.

 TODO : Develop a patch for miniDLNA to categorize Video by date.